 Honors Program Classes

-The Honors Program specially arranges a menu of Honors Program classes offered each fall (about 25 classes) and spring (about 15 classes), and one or two Honors Program classes are offered each summer in the Georgia Tech Oxford Summer Study Abroad Program.
+The Honors Program specially arranges a menu of 35 - 45 Honors Program classes offered each fall and spring, and one or two Honors Program classes are offered each summer in the Georgia Tech Oxford Summer Study Abroad Program.
 Classes are typically small, with high levels of student and faculty engagement, and incorporate one or more active-learning elements: seminar-style class discussions, class presentations, team problem-solving, team projects, or service-learning opportunities on the Georgia Tech campus or in the Atlanta community.
 Many Honors Program classes, including some “core” classes (English, lab science), are interdisciplinary in scope.
 Honors Program classes are designed for students who are highly motivated to pursue their curiosity, creativity, and connection with communities, often crossing disciplinary boundaries and proceeding from theory to practical application.

 Learning Beyond the Classroom